apache/couchdb/src/couch_stats/CSRT.md

 alternative mechanism for either dynamically assembling an `#rctx{}` to match against or generating the raw matchspecs themselves is warranted.

-## -define(CSRT_INIT_P, "csrt.init_p").

-> config:get("csrt.init_p").

-Config toggles for tracking counters on spawning of RPC `fabric_rpc` workers by way of `rexi_server:init_p`.
-This allows us to conditionally enable new metrics for the desired RPC operations in an expandable manner, without having to add new stats for every single potential RPC operation.
-These are for the individual metrics to track, the feature is enabled by way of the config toggle `config:get(?CSRT, "enable_init_p")`, and these configs can left alone for the most part until new operations are tracked.

 # CSRT Code Markers

 ## -define(CSRT_ETS, csrt_server).